-The Telfer mine commenced open pit operations in 1977 and production increased significantly in 1980 when mining expanded to include underground operations.
-The mine was put on care and maintenance in 2000 but re-opened in 2004 as a high tonnage operation (Telfer Expansion Project).
 Telfer mine and the TSFs are 100% owned and operated by Newcrest.
+The Telfer mine commenced open pit operations in 1977, the mine was put on care and maintenance in 2000 but re-opened in 2004 based as a high tonnage operation (Telfer Expansion Project).